natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 500px

 1. **Vegetation**:  you can specify the physical characteristics of three types of nearshore vegetation: mangroves, seagrass and marshes.
 You can treat coastal forests as mangroves.
 For each vegetation type, you need to indicate a representative height, stem diameter and stem density.
-See Figure 17 for a definition of those terms,and see Figure 18 for sample values of these characteristics for seagrass, marshes, and mangroves.
+See the following figure for a definition of those terms, and see the next figure for sample values of these characteristics for seagrass, marshes, and mangroves.
 You also need to indicate the distance of their landward and seaward edges from the shoreline (X=0).
 In our convention, positive X point offshore, and negative X point landward.
 So all vegetation in inter- and supra-tidal regions will have negative X positions.
 Finally, you will have to indicate how they are affected by your management action:

    + If vegetation is removed, enter “Rmv”, and we will consider it gone after your management action occurs.